 To receive occasional news and updates about this program, please Click Here.

-a partnership with New York Stage and Film, New York City/Poughkeepsie, NY
+The Drama League in partnership with New York Stage and Film, New York City/Poughkeepsie, NY

 Funded in part by the Leo Shull Foundation for the Arts

 Open To: Early-Career Directors; interested Mid-Career Directors should contact The Drama League to determine if the program is a suitable match for their needs.

 The Leo Shull Musical Directing Fellowship, a partnership between The Drama League and New York Stage and Film and funded in part by the Leo Shull Foundation for the Arts, is an intensive career development initiative for directors interested in exploring techniques involved in the development of new musicals.

 May 11-15, 2020: Professionals Week is an intensive immersion in the professional theater.
 Fellows will attend performances, participate in seminars and workshops with prominent industry professionals, and participate in discussions designed to prepare you for the demands and expectations of the field.

 Early August: Fellows will participate in the Regathering Weekend and the Master Directing Retreat, an extended directing workshop under the guidance of a master director and teachers.
 Regathering Weekend will focus on practical skill acquisition, while the Master Directing Retreat will be held at a retreat center.
 Professional actors will join the directors for an immersive exploration of a specific text or playwright.

 3) POWERHOUSE SEASON AT VASSAR COLLEGE

 Early June-Late July: As part of NYSAF’s Powerhouse Season at Vassar College in Poughkeepsie, NY, each summer, the selected Fellow will be placed as an assistant or associate director on 2-3 musicals undergoing developmental processes.
 The Fellow will experience a diverse array of artists and methodologies that will prepare them for a future in the creation of new musicals.